Fanael/helm-w32-launcher/README.md

 and select the program you want to launch.

-The Start Menu entries are cached to avoid process spawns and disk I/O. To flush the cache to see the current Start Menu contents, use
+If `helm-w32-launcher-use-cache` is non-nil (the default), the Start Menu entries are cached to avoid process spawns and disk I/O. To flush the cache to see the current Start Menu contents, use

     M-x helm-w32-launcher-flush-cache